gchq/gaffer-doc/docs/user-guide/apis/gremlin-api.md

 The addition of Gremlin as query language in Gaffer allows users to represent complex graph queries in a simpler language, akin to other querying languages used in traditional and NoSQL databases.
-It also has wide support for various languages so for example, you can write queries in Python via the [`gremlinpython`](https://pypi.org/project/gremlinpython/) library.
+It also has wide support for various languages; for example you can write queries in Python via the [`gremlinpython`](https://pypi.org/project/gremlinpython/) library.

 !!! tip